In this article...

 What is a Prenuptial Agreement?

-A prenuptial agreement is a contract between two people who intend to marry, resolving in advance issues that may arise in connection with a divorce, such as the division of property and payment of alimony.
+A prenuptial agreement is a contract between two people who intend to marry, resolving issues that may arise with a divorce, such as property division and alimony payment.

 How do Illinois Prenuptial Agreements Work?